FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/console/console_commands.md

 ### 5. getBlockByNumber

-Run getBlockByNumber to query the block information based on the block height.。
+Run getBlockByNumber to query the block information based on the block height。
 Parameters:

 - Block height: decimal integer。
-- Transaction flag: false by default.
-Only transaction hash is displayed for transactions in the block.
-Set to true to display transaction details.。
+- Transaction flag: False by default, only transaction hash is displayed for transactions in the block, set to true, and transaction specific information is displayed。

 ```shell
 [group0]: /apps> getBlockByNumber 1